 The Gender Pay Gap is a high level, non-adjusted indicator of male and female earnings which is affected by workforce distribution and workforce make-up.

 Currently the Trust workforce consists of 75% female and 25% male employees.
 Gender pay reporting is not an issue of equal pay.

-The majority of female staff are in the lower pay quartiles which has a significant impact on gender pay reporting although the difference in the median hourly pay has narrowed for this reporting period.
+The proportion of female staff is highest in the lowest pay quartiles which has a significant impact on gender pay.

 The Lionheart Educational Trust support our staff with a number of family friendly provisions such as part time and flexible working, which our employees choose to take advantage of.
+A much higher proportion of female staff take advantage of such arrangements.
+58% of female staff are not on a full-time equivalent contract compared with just 12% of male staff.